Interior Architecture Technology 3: Systems (11030.1)

 Participation in lectures and tutorials is expected as class discussion and particupation will be integral to success in this unit.

-The unit will incorporate asynchronus pre-recorded lectures, to be watched each week before class on Friday.
-Tutorials will be held on campus in a designated computer lab, this will enable access to softwares needed for the teaching of this unit. attendance and particpation in tutoials is essential to gaingin a pass grade in this unit.
+The unit will incorporate asynchronous pre-recorded lectures, to be watched each week before class on Friday.
+Tutorials will be held on campus in a designated computer lab, this will enable access to software needed for the teaching of this unit. attendance and particpation in tutoials is essential to gaingin a pass grade in this unit.

 Required IT skills

-Revit Software will be taught in this unit, it will be a requirement for the assessment items that you use this software.
-Provision of required software available ini Univeristy computer labs.
+Revit Software will be taught in this unit and it will be a requirement for the assessment items that you use this software.
+Access to this software will be provided on University Computer Lab computers.
+Alternatively students may download a free educational version of Revit on to their personal laptop should they have one.

 Work placement, internships or practicums